 This year the following board members will have completed their two-year term:

-The remaining three Board members Paul Bishop (Chair), John Dragicevich and Dominic Salmon complete their two year term of office in October 2015.
+The remaining three Board members Darren Patterson (Chair), Simonne Eldridge (Deputy Chair) and Grahame Christian complete their two-year term of office in 2018.

 Overall a minimum commitment equivalent to one day every two months may be required.
 It should be noted that WasteMINZ Board members volunteer their time.

 Nomination Process: Any financial member may nominate any other financial member(s) for election to the Board; membership for both parties must be fully paid for the current year.
-Nominations must be received by WasteMINZ no later than 5pm Tuesday 9 September 2014.
+Nominations open on Friday 1 September and close at 5 pm on Monday 25 September 2017.

-Annual General Meeting: The elected board members will be announced at the WasteMINZ Annual General Meeting which will be held on Tuesday 21 October 2014 at the WasteMINZ Conference in Wellington.
+Annual General Meeting: The elected Board members will be announced at the WasteMINZ Annual General Meeting which will be held on Tuesday 7 November 2017 at the WasteMINZ Conference in Hamilton.

 Play your part: The election of Board members is extremely important, and I urge you to carefully consider the attributes of any individual you are nominating and give thought to how they would contribute toward the positive development of WasteMINZ.
 Ultimately, the continued success of our organisation will depend on the skills and views of the Board elected by our membership.